GfSE/SAF-Specification/developing-saf/concept/concept-overview.md

 # SAF Development Documentation : SAF_Concept Ontology Overview

-There are some [General Concepts](SAF_general_concept%20Definition.md) forming basic patterns like structure, function, interaction and exchange.
-They are not used in viewpoints directly, they are abstractions of more specific concepts.

-The SAF_Concepts are grouped by topics.
-SAF_Concepts are shown together with related SAF_Concepts.
+There are some [General Concepts](SAF_general_concept%20Definition.md) forming basic patterns like requirement, structure, behavior, interaction, and exchange.
+However, these are not used in viewpoints directly, they form abstractions of more specific concepts.
+The SAF_Concepts are grouped by topics, and SAF_Concepts are shown together with related SAF_Concepts.

 ## Capabilities
 * [Operational Level Capability](SAF_capability_O%20Definition.md)